Summary

 - You literally can’t

-A good place to start is by trying to imagine how your book could be the solution to someone’s problem or an answer to someone’s question.
+Start by figuring out what your book offers.
+What kind of story does it tell?
+What problems does it solve?
+What fantasies does it indulge?
+What questions does it answer?
 If your book is a romance novel set in 18th-century Vienna, you ought to try to find people and communities interested in this combination of time period, genre, and/or place.
 Presumably, people in these communities have trouble finding new books to occupy themselves with.
 Similarly, if your book is about how to start a successful online tulip shop, you can most likely find a very interested audience among entrepreneurial florists, wherever they may congregate online.

-Once you’ve figured out whose problem you’re solving with your book, it’s time to do some creeping.
+Once you’ve figured out just whose problem you’re solving with your book, it’s time to do some sleuthing.
 Reddit is a great place to begin because there’s a subreddit for just about every conceivable group, interest, or philosophy.
 If you can’t find a community that’s specific enough (like one dedicated to entrepreneurial florists for instance), it’s not the end of the world.
 You can opt for a more general community instead (like r/entrepeneurs).
+You can also check Facebook Groups, Substack comment sections, TikTok hashtags, and even Goodreads lists.

 That’s another reason why it’s important to find your audience and build a relationship with them.
 Doing so will make it much easier for you to stimulate direct sales.